 For Auralgan and antibiotics, we assumed that the whole cost would be incurred no matter how frequently parents administered the medicine (i.e. the remaining medication would be disposed of after the acute episode rather than re-used during later episodes).
 For paracetamol and ibuprofen we assumed the cost of the medication would be proportional to the number of times it was administered (i.e. the remaining medication would be stored and re-used during later episodes).

 On the eighth day after randomisation parents were asked to report any further consultations with their GP, the NHS 111 telephone service or hospital ambulatory care relating to their child’s ear symptoms.
-Opportunity costs to parents (i.e. lost work days, out of pocket expenses) were measured on the eight-day questionnaire and valued using average earnings.
+Parent productivity costs were measured on the eight-day questionnaire and valued using average earnings.
 Bootstrapping was used to calculate confidence intervals around the point estimate of the incremental cost-effectiveness ratio and cost-effectiveness acceptability curves.

-In the secondary economic analysis, we pre-specified a cost-consequence study tabulating three-month treatment costs, including data from the three-month GP note review, alongside other important outcomes including 24 to 36-hour ear pain relief, overall symptom burden, acute illness duration, CHU-9D utilities and OMQ-14 quality of life scores.
+In the secondary economic analysis, we pre-specified a cost-consequence study tabulating three-month treatment costs, including data from the three-month GP note review, alongside other important outcomes including 24 to 36-hour ear pain relief, overall symptom burden, acute illness duration, CHU-9D utility scores.
+At the request of the funder, the GP note review was not conducted, therefore we did not estimate three-month treatment costs and only present CHU-9D utility scores at three months.

 Qualitative Methods